dashmoment/webcrawler/crawler_readme.txt

 web_crawler:
 	dependencies:
-		csv //for save content as .csv
+		csv #for save content as .csv
-		urllib2 //for parsing url
+		urllib2 #for parsing url
-		lxml //most useful parser and grabber, support xpath beautiful soup //great fonder but might parse incomplete html file [optional] win32com //control ie directly(or some window app), but can not parse the content by beautiful soup
+		lxml #most useful parser and grabber, support xpath beautiful soup #great fonder but might parse incomplete html file [optional] win32com #control ie directly(or some window app), but can not parse the content by beautiful soup

 	Modules:
 		1. Parser